103style/AndroidLearning/README.md

 # AndroidLearning
-this is some demo what i had learned
+this is some test demo what i was learning.

 like RxJava  Retrofit Volley  and so on.